Silas-ochieng/My-portfolio/README.md

-# Sarah Nyambura's Portfolio
+# Silas's  Ochieng Portfolio

 Welcome to my personal portfolio!
-This project showcases my skills, projects, education, and contact information as a Frontend Developer and IT student.
+This project showcases my skills, projects, education, and contact information as a Frontend Developer and Data science student.

 ## 🚀 Features